Spla4sH/my-shop/README.md

 # myshop-app

-This is a Shop Application for "Hochschule Furtwangen" for the Course "Webprogrammierung mit React".
+This is a Shop Application for "Hochschule Furtwangen" for the Course "Webprogrammierung mit React" held by Prof. Dr. Noll and M.Sc.
+Manuel Fehrenbach.

 ## Table of Contents